jqwik-team/jqwik/CONTRIBUTING.md

 __Not formulated yet but nevertheless strictly enforced._

+Using `jqwik-intellij-codeformatting.xml` will simplify your life when formatting jqwik code.

+### Everywhere

+Use only wildcard imports.

 ### Tests

 Use _jqwik_ itself for all tests and properties.

 Use _AssertJ_ for non trivial assertions.

+Use `@ForAll Random random` parameter if you need a random value.